 Finding time for each other outside of our busy lives is so important and attending a couples retreat is a great way to reconnect and find that love that we still hold for our partner.

-Melissa’s next couple’s retreat is to be held on October 28 and if you feel that your relationship would benefit from a weekend focused on the both of you under the guidance of one of Australia’s leading couples therapist, then make sure that you book today.
+Melissa’s runs Couple Intensive Retreats regularly and if you feel that your relationship would benefit from a weekend focused on the both of you under the guidance of one of Australia’s leading couples therapist, then make sure that you book today.